fraqioui/pipex/README.md

 # pipex
 > This project is about implementing the same behaviors as pipes.

-To understands the project in details read the subject. (look for it between repository files).
+To understand the project in details read the subject. (look for it between repository files).

 ```
 $> ./pipex infile "ls -l" "wc -l" outfile